-Much depends on YOU.
+My AMT Backup will jam if I have a slack wrist, like any other auto-loader will.
+Once every 200-250 rounds, but I haven't polished the feed ramp in quite a while.Much depends on YOU.
 I always wear shorts so If I plan on sticking a gun down there, I have to worry about them falling to the ground and giving John Q. Public a thrill.
 Obviously, I have to come up with more creative means to carry.
 Shoulder holsters are great for nearly any size of weapon you plan to carry.

 If your question pertained to the appropriate CALIBER of weapon to carry concealed, then I'd say 9mm or .38 is the lowest you go. .380 autos are a waste IMO.
 Does anyone own a .380 that DOESN'T jam at some point.
 Not worth the risk.